ValPetrov10110/ValPetrov10110/README.md

 **`Digital Apprentice (Software Engineer)`**

 If you're here, welcome!
-I'm just an average guy who really enjoy not just Computer Science, but programming as well!
+I'm just an average guy who really enjoys not just Computer Science, but programming as well!
 Every project I do is meticulously thought out, all the way from the conceptualization and designing all the way to solving real-life problems with code.
 I record my learning process on my YouTube channel "[vp_SWE](https://www.youtube.com/@vp_SWE)" to try and not only be